Early life and career of Thomas Jefferson: Education

 Jefferson began his childhood education under the direction of tutors at Tuckahoe along with the Randolph children.

 In 1752, Jefferson began attending a local school run by a Scottish Presbyterian minister.
-At the age of nine, Jefferson began studying Latin, Greek, and French; he learned to ride horses, and began to appreciate the study of nature.
+It was here at a young age that Jefferson would begin to learn the enlightenment principles through his European teacher by studying Latin, Greek, and French.
+Jefferson also learned how to ride horses, and began to appreciate the study of nature and gardening.
 He studied under the Reverend James Maury from 1758 to 1760 near Gordonsville, Virginia.
 While boarding with Maury's family, he studied history, science and the classics.

 At age 16, Jefferson entered the College of William & Mary in Williamsburg, and first met the law professor George Wythe, who became his influential mentor.
 For two years he studied mathematics, metaphysics, and philosophy under Professor William Small, who introduced the enthusiastic Jefferson to the writings of the British Empiricists, including John Locke, Francis Bacon, and Isaac Newton.
 He also improved his French, Greek, and violin.
 A diligent student, Jefferson displayed an avid curiosity in all fields.
 Jefferson read law while working as a law clerk for Wythe.
 During this time, he also read a wide variety of English classics and political works.
 Jefferson was admitted to the Virginia bar five years later in 1767.

 Throughout his life, Jefferson depended on books for his education.
 He collected and accumulated thousands of books for his library at Monticello.
 When Jefferson's father Peter died Thomas inherited, among other things, his large library.
 A significant portion of Jefferson's library was also bequeathed to him in the will of George Wythe, who had an extensive collection.
 Always eager for more knowledge, Jefferson continued learning throughout most of his life.
 Jefferson once said, "I cannot live without books."

 Marriage and family

 After practicing as a circuit lawyer for several years, Jefferson married the 23-year-old widow Martha Wayles Skelton.
-The wedding was celebrated on January 1, 1772 at Martha's home, an estate called 'The Forest' near Williamsburg, Virginia.
+The wedding was celebrated on January 1, 1772, at Martha's home, an estate called 'The Forest' near Williamsburg, Virginia.
 Martha Jefferson was described as attractive, gracious and popular with their friends; she was a frequent hostess for Jefferson and managed the large household.
 They were said to have a happy marriage.
 She read widely, did fine needle work and was an amateur musician.
 Jefferson played the violin and Martha was an accomplished piano player.
 It is said that she was attracted to Thomas largely because of their mutual love of music.
 One of the wedding gifts he gave to Martha was a "forte-piano".
 During the ten years of their marriage, she had six children: Martha, called Patsy, (1772–1836); Jane (1774–1775); a stillborn or unnamed son in 1777; Mary Wayles (1778–1804), called Polly; Lucy Elizabeth (1780–1781); and Lucy Elizabeth (1782–1784).
 Two survived to adulthood.